Jim Anthony (Clarinet and Tenor Sax)

 Rick comes from a musical family and made his debut on his parents radio show at the age of 7.
 Rick attended Temple University (Philadelphia), majoring in Music Education and Performance.
 Although his training is mainly in the Classical vein, Rick has performed with a number of touring companies, The Guy Lombardo Band and The Henry Mancini Orchestra, as well as National companies, Ringling Brothers Barnum and Bailey Circus and Long Horn Rodeo bands, and has backed Bob Hope, George Burns and Wayne Newton to name a few.
 He has served as adjunct low-brass instructor at both Furman University and Clemson University.
-He was a member of the Asheville, NC based group The Firecracker Jazz Band, ’20’s and 30’s Dixieland Jazz, for approximately 10 years and is a founding member of the Piedmont Brass Quintet.
+He was a member of the Asheville, NC based group The Firecracker Jazz Band, ’20’s and 30’s Dixieland Jazz, for approximately 10 years, Principle Tuba with the Lancaster (Pa) and Greenville (SC) Symphony Orchestras and a founding member of the Piedmont Brass Quintet.

 Nathan Hefner (Keys and Vocals)